 Courses numbers generally reflect the course-level (100-299 being lower division baccalaureate level; 300-499 being upper division baccalaureate level courses and 500-700 being post-baccalaureate level.)
 Two-part courses are normally assigned course numbers in sequence.
 Odd numbers are generally assigned to the first part and even numbers to the second part of the course sequence.
-However, for specific course offerings, access the Course Schedules on WebAdvisor which is published on the website by the Registrar's Office each term.
+However, for specific course offerings, access the Course Schedules on Self Service.